seattleflu/documentation/Individuals.md

 * birthdate
 * zipcode

+### UW Re-opening
+* For UW re-opening projects, the most stable identifier to match participants is the UW NetID.
+* We hash the stripped and lowercase `netid` field to create the individual identifier.

 If any piece of the information listed above is missing, then we create an individual identifier by hashing the REDCap URL, project ID, and record ID.